KanchanDeore/mito-proofreading-pipeline/README.md

 ---

-## 📬 Contact
+## Contact

-If you run into any issues feel free to open a GitHub issue!
+If you run into any issues, feel free to open a GitHub issue.

 ---

-## 📄 License
+## License

-MIT License — feel free to use and modify!
+MIT License — feel free to use and modify.